Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 = Optional WooCommerce Integration =

 There is also an option for WooCommerce.
 So you can use this plugin to add the new PayPal Express Checkout gateway to WooCommerce.

+Please note that the integration with WooCommerce is entirely optional.
+It is important to highlight that this plugin is primarily designed for standalone use and does not depend on WooCommerce.

 = Works with PayPal's Buy Now Pay Later Feature =